 Norway is a hiker’s paradise.
 There are hundreds of hiking trails all over the country.
-Whenever you see a red “T” etched on a rock or a tree, or stacks of stones and rocks, that’s queue for Walk This Way!
+Whenever you see a red “T” etched on a rock or a tree, or stacks of stones and rocks, that’s a queue for Walk This Way!
 (Aerosmith was here).
-You can hike alongside fjords, magnificent summit mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.
+The best hikes in Norway go alongside fjords, magnificent summit mountains, hike on accessible trails right from a city center, and even go on a guided hike on a glacier.

 You don’t have to be an athlete to go hiking in Norway’s trails.
 There are many places where you can find short and natural paths, like the Aksla hill in Alesund, that’s well suited for families and small children.
 But there are also tricky trails that might challenge even the most seasoned adventurers.

 When to go hiking in Norway?